Australia ·

 What should I write in a Christmas card for a business contact?

 Keep it professional and warm.
 Express genuine gratitude for the working relationship, include a forward-looking line about the year ahead, and sign with your full name and company.
-Avoid sharing personal family news in professional cards – save that for people you have a personal relationship with.
-A strong business card example: “Thank you for a wonderful year of working together.
-We’ve valued every interaction and look forward to everything 2026 brings.
+Avoid sharing personal family news in professional cards.
+A strong example: “Thank you for a wonderful year of working together.
+We’ve valued every interaction and look forward to everything 2027 brings.
 Warm regards, [Name], [Company].”
-For dedicated business card designs, see the business Christmas card collection.
+For dedicated business card designs, see the Christmas card collection.

 How do I write a Christmas card to someone going through a hard time?

 Acknowledge the reality rather than papering over it.
 A card that ignores a known hardship (a loss, an illness, a separation) can feel more jarring than comforting.
-You don’t need to dwell on it – a single sentence that says “I know this Christmas looks different this year and I’m thinking of you” is enough.
+You don’t need to dwell on it, a single sentence that says “I know this Christmas looks different this year and I’m thinking of you” is enough.
 Follow it with a genuine wish for warmth and peace rather than forced cheer.
 The recipient will feel seen, not burdened.
-Avoid phrases like “Hope you’re having a wonderful Christmas!” if you know they aren’t.

 Is it okay to use a printed signature on Christmas cards?

 For large business card sends, a printed signature or company name is standard and expected.
-For personal cards to family and friends, always add at least a handwritten sign-off – your actual name in your own hand.
+For personal cards to family and friends, always add at least a handwritten sign-off, your actual name in your own hand.
 Even a single handwritten line transforms a printed card into something personal.
-The inside message can be printed if you prefer (or if you have bad handwriting), but the sign-off should always be handwritten where possible.

 How do I address a Christmas card to a family?

 For a household with the same last name, “The Smith Family” or “The Smiths” is clean and correct (note: no apostrophe for the plural).
 If the family has different surnames, list everyone by first name: “Sarah, Tom, Mia and Jake.”
 For formal cards, you can use “Mr. and Mrs. Smith and family.”
-Inside the card, open with “Dear Smith family” or address each person by name.
 Never use “Smith’s” (possessive) when you mean the family unit.

 What do I write in a religious Christmas card?

 For Christian recipients, lean into the spiritual meaning of the season naturally and sincerely.
-Reference the birth of Christ, the themes of peace, hope, and blessing, or include a brief scripture reference if it feels right for the relationship.
 Examples: “May the joy of this sacred season fill your heart and home” or “Wishing you a blessed Christmas as we celebrate the greatest gift of all.”
-Browse religious Christmas card designs for card fronts that match this kind of message.
 For Jewish or other non-Christian recipients during December, “Happy Hanukkah” (if relevant) or a simple “Happy Holidays” is more appropriate than Christmas-specific language.

 Can I write something funny in a Christmas card?

-Absolutely – for the right recipients.
+Absolutely, for the right recipients.
 Humor works brilliantly in Christmas cards when it matches the relationship.
 If you’d joke with someone in person, you can joke in a card.
-Keep it warm rather than sharp, and avoid anything that could be read the wrong way without your tone of voice to guide it.
-The safest funny cards play on shared experiences (inside jokes, this year’s events) or universal holiday situations (the chaos of gift-wrapping, navigating the holiday food coma).
-Avoid humor about sensitive personal topics like weight, age, finances, or relationship status.
+Keep it warm rather than sharp, and avoid anything that could be read the wrong way without your tone of voice.
+The safest funny cards play on shared experiences or universal holiday situations.

 What’s the best sign-off for a Christmas card?

 Match the sign-off to the relationship.
 “With love” or “Love always” for family and close friends.
 “Warmly” or “Warm wishes” for most social relationships.
 “With appreciation” or “With gratitude” for professional contexts.
 “Best regards” for formal business.
-“Merry Christmas” as a closing line works well for casual cards where you want to circle back to the festive theme.
-Avoid generic sign-offs like “Yours truly” or “Sincerely” for personal cards – they feel borrowed from formal correspondence.
 Sign with the names of everyone sending the card: “Sarah, Tom & the kids.”

 Sources and Further Reading

-The wording examples and etiquette guidance in this article draw on established holiday card traditions, contemporary Australian and American card-writing customs, and the following references:
+The wording examples and etiquette guidance in this article draw on established holiday card traditions, contemporary American and international card-writing customs, and the following references:

 - Paperlust design team insights on what wording customers most commonly request for printed Christmas cards